rackerlabs/genestack/docs/openstack-swift-operators-guide.md

 ERROR: 10.240.0.61:6000/sdb: 15 seconds
 ```

-> [!NOTE]
->
+!!! note

-> - Out of workers for account/container/object, check load on object server for high usage, you may need to increase worker count, however increasing worker threads might over subscribe node, proceed with caution!
+    - Out of workers for account/container/object, check load on object server for high usage, you may need to increase worker count, however increasing worker threads might over subscribe node, proceed with caution!
-> - Drive is having issues, login to node and check disk that is causing errors.
+    - Drive is having issues, login to node and check disk that is causing errors.

 ## Locating Objects in Swift

 We will be uploading a file to swift, showing the account/container and object interactions and verifying account/container and object are in their correct place.

-> [!IMPORTANT]
->
+!!! info

-> Examples provided are with TWO replicas
+    Examples provided are with TWO replicas

-> [!CAUTION]
->
+!!! warning

-> Using swift-get-nodes will not verify the AUTH/Container/Object is valid, the use of swift-get-nodes is to provide the hash of the objects location, there is no error checking or validation used in swift-get-nodes!
+    Using swift-get-nodes will not verify the AUTH/Container/Object is valid, the use of swift-get-nodes is to provide the hash of the objects location, there is no error checking or validation used in swift-get-nodes!